MetaSUB/bioinformatics_management/bioinformatics_update_jan_2019.md

 ### v1.0.0 Data Packet

 We have collated the results of the CAP into a set of data tables for the v1.0.0 data release.
-This packet is available on Dropbox and GitHub (private repo) and includes a detailed README
+This packet is available on Dropbox and GitHub (private repo) and includes a detailed README.
+Contact David Danko or Chris Mason for access.

 ### All Sequenced Data on Wasabi Hot Storage

-All sequenced data is available for download from Wasabi Hot Storage (an S3 clone).
+All sequenced data is available for download from [Wasabi Hot Storage](https://wasabi.com/).
 See [the utilities](https://github.com/MetaSUB/metasub_utils) and [this file](https://github.com/MetaSUB/bioinformatics_management/blob/master/data_storage.md) for more information.

 Some members of the consortium have expressed interest in maintaining an SFTP mirror.
 We are exploring this possibility.